 “The Lucky O’Learys” was written by playwright and actor, Jim Brochu, best known for the plays “Cooking With Gus,” “The Last Session,” and his one-man show, “Zero Hour,” about the life of actor Zero Mostel.
 The play actually began as a TV pilot that Brochu has written for his friend, Lucille Ball, but unfortunately, her health prevented the project from moving forward as a series.
 The TCT production was directed by DeAnna Hargrove, who recently directed “I Never Saw Another Butterfly,” and special guest director, Sarah Pharr, who has worked as stage manager for “Rock of Ages.”
 With a cast of veterans and newcomers to the Civic Theatre stage, they have assembled a wonderfully funny cast that will crack up the audience.

 Making her return to the Civic Theatre for the first time since 1992, Tindall is delightful, bringing life to life a little bit of a mother I’m sure we’ve all had to one degree or another.
 Ormandy is great as Brian, selling the slightly exasperated but loving son very well.
 Combest, in her TCT debut, is wonderful and hopefully, we see her in future productions.
+The best Kamado grill is considered as one of the more effective residential outdoor ovens.
+It is an oven that runs with charcoal as fuel.
+If you’re the kind of person who’s only starting their adventure with Kamado then the best choice will be to buy a steel kamado, which is several times cheaper than a ceramic kamado.
+That way you won’t spend a fortune and you’ll have a good kamado grill for many years.
+If you fall in love with the kamado cooking style and feel like you need something better, then you can buy a much more expensive ceramic kamado that costs several times as much.
 As Rose, Hill is awesome as she also makes her debut on the Civic stage, and gets big laughs playing off almost everyone in the cast.
 As for our veteran cast members, Echols, King, and Pharr, it’s a tossup at times on who steals the show.
 Every single member of the cast does a great job and with this much talent treading the boards, the show is an absolute must see.

 “The Lucky O’Learys” is a warm, funny comedy that you don’t have to be Irish, Italian or even “Costa Rican” to enjoy.
 Go see it and give yourself a good laugh.